-The specific choice of $w_i=i^\xi$ is quite natural as a constant fraction of all sample points will have a constant fraction of the maximum weight.
+The specific choice of $w_i=i^\xi$ is quite natural, as a constant fraction of all sample points will have a constant fraction of the maximum weight.
 For example, at time $i$, a $(1-2^{-1/\xi})$ proportion of sample points will have weights at least half as much as the maximum weight $i^\xi$.
-Plus these sample points are also the most recent ones, which are more representative of the asymptotic model quality than earlier sample points.
+These sample points are also the most recent and thus more representative of the asymptotic model quality than the earlier sample points.
 In contrast, the exponential weighting $w_i=e^{\xi i}$ will only assign non-trivial weights to a constant number of sample points, leading to an overly large variance in the wRV statistic.

-\paragraph{Consistency of wRV.} Somewhat surprisingly, weighted rolling validation enjoys the same consistency properties, regardless of the value of $\xi$. \begin{corollary} Let $\Xi_{r,n,\xi}$ be the wRV statistic defined in \eqref{eq:3.4-wrv}.
+\paragraph{Consistency of wRV.} Interestingly, weighted rolling validation enjoys the same consistency properties, regardless of the value of $\xi$. \begin{corollary} Let $\Xi_{r,n,\xi}$ be the wRV statistic defined in \eqref{eq:3.4-wrv}.
 Then, for any $\xi\ge 0$, under the same conditions as in \Cref{thm:3.3-wrv-consistency}, we have

 \end{corollary} Intuitively, the weights $i^\xi$ affect the variance and model quality gap in the same manner and will cancel out in the final signal-to-noise ratio calculation.
 The proof follows exactly the same procedure as that of \Cref{thm:3.3-wrv-consistency}.